 People have reported hearing horse hooves, gunshots, and even disembodied voices and whispers around the farm!

 3. Jefferson Barracks & Cemetery, St. Louis

-The Jefferson Barracks in St Louis have been an active military site since 1826.
+The Jefferson Barracks in St Louis has been an active military site since 1826.
 Given its age and the fact that it adjoins the national cemetery, it is no surprise that it is said to be haunted!

 The cemetery apparently has a little child ghost who wanders aimlessly among the headstones.
 There are also two ghosts who appear at sundown and acknowledge each other before vanishing again!

-One is said to be in the clothing of an confederate soldier, while the other is wearing the uniform of a Buffalo Soldier – more specifically the black troop.
+One is said to be in the clothing of a confederate soldier, while the other is wearing the uniform of a Buffalo Soldier – more specifically the black troop.

 In the barracks themselves, it seems to be the post headquarters where the paranormal activity is centered.
 One local soldier spotted a light coming on in one of the rooms one night and went over to the window to check it out.

 When he looked inside, he saw a military officer in 19th-century dress, sitting at a desk writing by candlelight.
 He then stood up and vanished!

 4. Ravenswood, Bunceton